Derek Winnert

 Enigmatic beauty Monica Vitti stars gracefully in one of Italian director Michelangelo Antonioni’s most famous films, L’Avventura (1960).

-His screenplay with regular collaborator Tonino Guerra and Elio Bartolini focuses on the effect on a group of rich Italian people when a woman in their party disappears on a yachting holiday during a trip to a deserted volcanic island in the Mediterranean.
+His story and screenplay developed with regular collaborator Tonino Guerra and Elio Bartolini focus on the effect on a group of rich Italian people when a young woman in their party disappears on a yachting holiday during a trip to a deserted volcanic island in the Mediterranean.

 6

 When they are about to leave the island, they find the woman has gone missing.
-During the search for her, her lover and her best friend become attracted to each other.
+During the search for her, her lover (Gabriele Ferzetti) and her best friend (Monica Vitti) become attracted to each other.
 They become lovers and almost forget all about the missing Anna.

 2